La Adelita

-Why Women Joined the Mexican Revolution
+Why women joined the Mexican Revolution

 The song "La Adelita" depicts the brave women who fought and traveled with the Federales and the revolutionary army.
-The song speaks of Adelita as someone who is pretty but has the courage and is the object of desire for many of the soldiers.
+The song speaks of Adelita as someone who is pretty and the object of desire for many of the soldiers, but who also has bravery and commands respect.
 However, this was not the case.
-La Adeilta is based on real-life camp followers and soldaderas that bravely fought and traveled side by side with soldiers.
+La Adelita is based on real-life camp followers and soldaderas that bravely fought and traveled side by side with soldiers.
 These women ranged from young girls to middle-aged women and were from all over the country, including, but not limited to, Oaxaca, Morelos, Tehuantepec, Central Mexico, and Sonora.
 According to some observers, these women were also often of mestiza or indigenous origin.
 There were many reasons these women joined the Mexican Revolution.
 Some joined because of the poor economic situation in Mexico at the time.
 Unable to find other jobs, women joined to take care of the soldiers.
 Women were also forced to join the military when Mexican President Victoriano Huerta increased the quota for his standing army, which included forcing women to go to the front and work as cooks.
 Additionally, many women were coerced to go with their husbands once they were either drafted or chose to join.
-Or some women decided to follow their husbands as loyal wives.
-Finally, some women were left with no choice, like Angela Jimenez, who at the age of fifteen had Federales soldiers search her home for rebels and try to force themselves on her sister, resulting in her death.
+And some women decided to follow their husbands as loyal wives.
+Finally, some women were left with no choice, like Angela Jimenez, who at the age of fifteen had Federales search her home for rebels and try to force themselves on her sister, resulting in her death.
 Enraged by this experience, Jimenez started to dress as a boy and go by the name "Angel" to join her father on the rebel front lines.

-The Role of Soldaderas
+The role of soldaderas

-Women played multiple different roles while serving in the military and military camps.
-One of the primary roles of women in the Mexican Revolution was the making and cooking tortillas.
+Women played multiple different roles while serving in the military and working in military camps.
+One of the primary roles of women in the Mexican Revolution was the making and cooking of tortillas.
 Specifically, Zapatistas relied heavily on the relationship between the military and villages to get food.
 This relationship required the willingness and commitment of women in the villages to make these tortillas for the soldiers all day and allow them to collect them later.
 Without this relationship, it is possible that soldiers would have died of starvation as there was no food network set up to feed these men.
 However, this relationship was not the only one between Zapatistas and women.
 Due to not having any camp followers, Zapatistas would kidnap and rape women from the same villages where they got their food.
 Other military factions, like the Orozquistas, had camp followers to make food for the soldiers instead of the village system.
 In addition to cooking food for the male soldiers, women in military camps also acted as spies, medical attendants, nurses, messengers, and smugglers.
-Specifically, soldaderas would spy in enemy camps, steal documents, and smuggle United States’ arms over the border into Mexico.
+Specifically, soldaderas would spy in enemy camps, steal documents, and smuggle United States arms over the border into Mexico.